 • Winners- a viable baby chick is inside

-You need only a few tools, basic know-how of candling, an understanding of what to look for, and “soft” hands to do the job.
+You need only a few tools, a basic idea of how to candle eggs, an understanding of what to look for, and gentle hands to do the job.

-Fortunately, in the twenty-first century, we have several options from the economically priced LED Flashlights to a high-tech Ovascope plus everything in between.
+Fortunately, in the twenty-first century, we have several options from the economically priced egg candler to a high-tech Ovascope plus everything in between.

 We like to use this high powered flashlight to candle our eggs, because it can pull double duty and help us to search for predators around the coop at night!